EMSC-CSEM/webservices101/use_cases/usecase3.md

   > - magnitude >= 5.0
   > - -7 <= longitude < 11 and 41 <= latitude < 52 (metropolitan France)

-and if the criteria are valid, we will search for the fdsn-event information using the UNID identifier given in the message
+If the criteria are valid, we will search for the fdsn-event information using the UNID parameter (given in the message)
  > www.seismicportal.eu/fdsnws/event/1/query?eventid=UNID&format=xml

-and write the quakeml content in the `output/` directory.
+Finally we write the quakeml content in the `output/` directory.

 4 Using python3, **a first impementation** is done using the [seismicportal_listener.py](../seismicportal_listener.py) script and by modifying the `myprocessing` function.
 For instance, this function could be: